+Alternative models.
+For completeness, we also compared human performance to other candidate models.
+We found that an otherwise equivalent model with independent learning rates for correct and incorrect trials (CI model) accounted less well for human behavioural data.
+Secondly, we constructed a hierarchical Bayesian (HB) model that estimated the conditional probability that each stimulus was a target.
+This optimal model outperformed participants by a wide margin, and provided poorer fits to human data even when the number of parameters was taken into account.
+Details of model comparison are provided in Table S3.

 Functional neuroimaging.
-Together, these behavioural and modelling analyses suggest that during inductive reasoning, humans pursue a suboptimal strategy in which learning is over-reliant on , and that this tendency is particularly pronounced in the novel cues condition, when the number of possible hypotheses about the rule exceeds the likely capacity of online maintenance processes.
+Together, these behavioural and modelling analyses suggest that during inductive reasoning, humans pursue a suboptimal strategy in which learning is over-reliant on verification rather than falsification, and that this tendency is particularly pronounced in the novel cues condition, when the number of possible hypotheses about the rule exceeds the likely capacity of online maintenance processes.
 Next, thus, we sought to characterise the neural mechanisms which might give rise to this bias, by examining blood-oxygen (BOLD) data from functional magnetic resonance imaging (fMRI) whilst participants performed the task.